 Every policy is different.
-Many insurance companies have a waiting period before they pay for certain deaths.
-If someone commits suicide in less than 24 months after buying a policy, then the beneficiary might not get any money.
+Many insurance companies have a waiting period before they pay for inevitable deaths.
+If someone commits suicide in less than 24 months after buying a policy, the beneficiary might not get any money.
 Before you buy a life insurance policy, make sure that you read the types of deaths it covers.
 Also, look to see what is not covered and any limitations or exemptions for certain types of death.

 What Life Insurance Does Not Cover